Artinto/Sample-to-answer_COVID-19/README.txt

 IV.
-Classify negative/positive cropped images using ResNet18
+Classification (negative/positive) of the cropped images through ResNet18
-	You can see the classification result for the each image in 'yolo/result/'.
+	You can see the classification result.
+	(input: the cropped images in 'yolo/result/')

 	(venv_name) $ cd ../classification/